hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 A step, which begins with the foremost foot, in order to move sideways, to end on a line with the other foot, ought to begin from the part above the line, and descend obliquely sideways towards that below, as the following step, marked number 1, will show.

-A step, which is to cross before the foregoing step, must begin from below the line, and rise obliquely above it, which you may observe by the step number 1.
+{40} A step, which is to cross behind the foregoing step, must begin from below the line, and rise obliquely above it, which you may observe by the step number 1.

 ### To Return upon a Tract you Have Just Before Moved on

 For example, if you have moved from the lower end of the room, to the upper end, and have a mind to return upon the same tract, as the tract marked A, you must remove, and place the line or tract, on which you would return, on one side or the other, as you shall find most convenient, as is marked by the letter B, and which in effect is the same with the foregoing; which two tracts must be joined together by a pointed line marked C, which only serves to conduct the sight from one line to the other.

-The same thing must be observed in moving several times round on the same circle, as upon the circle marked D; about which may be described as many circles as shall be necessary.
+{41} The same thing must be observed in moving several times round on the same circle, as upon the circle marked D; about which may be described as many circles as shall be necessary.
 As for example, the circles E and F, which must be supposed to be on the same circle with the circle D.

 ### To Know to and from What Positions, Steps Move